Nigerian wins West African journalist of the year award

 The awards ceremony was attended by Ghanaian deputy minister for information, Fatimatu Abubakar; Robert Karanja, senior director at Co-Develop; and Emily Fertik, public affairs counsellor, US Embassy, Ghana, among other dignitaries.

-The three-member jury comprising Hamadou Tidiane Sy, Reyhana Masters-Smith, lauded the improvement in the topic of investigative journalism in the sub-region.
+The three-member jury comprising Hamadou Tidiane Sy and Reyhana Masters-Smith, lauded the improvement in the topic of investigative journalism in the sub-region.

 It, however, observed issues around “context, weak or poor writing, and grammatical errors in headlines.”